cubeastic/git_commit_count_in_repo/README.md

 # git_commit_count
-Track repositories and the number of commits they have
+Track repositories and the number of commits and new branches they have

 1. Create a Personal Token Key from the following site: https://github.com/settings/tokens